quchao93/scripts/doxyfile_generator2/readme.txt

                - Fix wrong rtos INPUT typo.
   - 8/5/2017: -Modify to adopt to new generator and use new way to get drivers and features information
 Note:
-Please contact Zejiang Yu (zejiang.yu@nxp.com) for help when you need any detailed information or you have any question, difficulty or advice regarding the tool.
+Please contact Zejiang Yu (zejiang.yu@nxp.com)/Chao Qu (chao.qu@nxp.com)for help when you need any detailed information or you have any question, difficulty or advice regarding the tool.
 Thanks in advance.